 Ernie holds a M.S. in Adult, Occupational and Continuing Education and a Bachelor’s in Business Administration from Kansas State University.

 Amod Lele: Lead Educational Technologist

 Amod Lele helps faculty navigate a wide array of technologies for use in their classes and professional life.
-He leads and manages a team of educational technologists (Chihsun, Damon, Maria, and Monty).
+He leads and manages a team of educational technologists and has been a part of BU’s Educational Technology team for more than eight years.
 Amod is interested in the use and promotion of open educational resources (OER) in higher education.
 He holds a PhD from Harvard University in religious studies and has almost ten years of college and university teaching experience.
-He regularly teaches a course on Indian philosophy in the CAS philosophy department, and expects to teach a course on the Bhagavad Gītā for the Core Curriculum in 2019.
+He regularly teaches a course on Indian philosophy in the CAS philosophy department.
 As a lifelong learner, Amod also earned an M.S. degree in Computer Science from Metropolitan College in 2016.
 In his spare time, he publishes scholarly articles on Buddhist ethics and writes a biweekly updated blog on cross-cultural philosophy.

 Chihsun Chiu: Educational Technologist